AdaCore/training_material/courses/static_analysis_suite/110_lab_codepeer_tutorial.rst

 Manipulating Annotations
 --------------------------

-* Hide these annotations by clicking on the right mouse button and selecting :menu:`CodePeer -> Hide annotations`.
+* Hide these annotations by clicking on the right mouse button and selecting :menu:`CodePeer` |rightarrow| :menu:`Hide annotations`.

 .. image:: codepeer/tutorial_next_word_hide_annotations.png
   :width: 30%

-* Re-display these annotations by clicking on the right mouse button and selecting :menu:`CodePeer -> Show annotations`.
+* Re-display these annotations by clicking on the right mouse button and selecting :menu:`CodePeer` |rightarrow| :menu:`Show annotations`.

 ---------------------------
 Understanding Annotations